A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

+{\change Let $L:\T Q\ra \R$ be a Lagrangian.
+Its} \emph{vertical derivative} $\FL:\HH Q\ra\g^\ast$ is defied by the formula\footnote{\change Our notation convention for the vertical derivative $\FL$ follows the literature (e.g. \cite{Favretti_1998,Fernandez_Bloch_2008}).
+For the notion of the horizontal derivative that will be introduced below (and is not present in the literature) we propose the symbol $\BL$.}

-In other words, $\<\FL(\wt X_q),b>$ is just the standard fiber-wise derivative of $L$ in the direction of $\wt b$.
-In the case of the standard ($G$-invariant) Chaplygin system (with a hyper-regular Lagrangian) the map $\FL(\wt X)$ coincides with the notion of the momentum map (restricted to $\HH Q\subset \T Q$) along a trajectory of the system (cf. Sec.
+{\change where $b\in \g$ is any element of the Lie algebra.} In other words, $\langle\FL(\wt X_q),b\rangle$ is just the usual fiber-wise derivative of $L$ in the direction of {\change the fundamental vector field} $\wt b$.
+In the case of the standard ($G$-invariant) Chaplygin system (with a hyper-regular Lagrangian, i.e. the related Legendre map is a global diffeomorphism between $\T Q$ and $\T^\ast Q$), the map $\FL(\wt X)$ coincides with the notion of the momentum map (restricted to $\HH Q\subset \T Q$) along a trajectory of the system (cf. Sec.
 3 of \cite{Favretti_1998}).

-The derivatives $\BL$ and $\FL$ allow one to express easily the condition of the symmetry of the Lagrangian.